List of Upin & Ipin characters: Salleh

 Salleh (sometimes called Sally) is Upin and Ipin's neighbour.
 He had first appeared in Geng: The Adventure Begins as a member of the animal hunters in the forest along with Pak Mail and Singh.
 He is indeed smart in trading online and is sometimes known as a fierce and envious young man.
 He always said Amboi!.
 He is also a library car guard in the episode "Seronoknya Membaca" or, many of the stamps affixed to the Mail's books, one of which is "Don't sell this book!".
 Salleh has occasionally played the role of a fool, but likes to motivate.
 The episode "Jari Jemari Salleh" focus on him.
 He is voiced by Ahmad Soufi Ahmad Zaki since season 10.

 Rajoo

-Rajoo is a son of Muthu who is of Malaysian Indian Tamil descent and a Hinduism.
+Rajoo s/o Muthu is the son of Muthu and a friend of Upin and Ipin.
 Previously, he had appeared in Geng: The Adventure Begins.
 He and his father owns a pet cattle named Sapy and appeared in the episode "Sapy Oh Sapy!" and is also one of Upin and Ipin's friends.
 He is voiced by Kannan Rajan.